 1. What is the Best Way To Store Almond Milk, and How Long Will it Stay Fresh?

 The best way to preserve it is by storing it in sterilized jars.
-You can sterilize your glass jars or containers at home by immersing them in hot boiling water such that all the bacteria get killed.
+You can sterilize your glass jars or containers at home by immersing them in hot boiling water to kill all the bacteria.

 It lasts in the refrigerator for 3-4 days.
 If you plan to store it for longer than that, make sure to put it in the freezer.
 It lasts for about 2-3 months in the freezer.
 You can also freeze the remaining pulp and use it later in baking or cooking delicious food.